The WSIB shall not review the future economic loss (FEL) payments more than 60 months post-initial FEL determination, unless:

 Exceptional cases - 60-month post-initial FEL determination

-Effective July 1, 2007, there are two exceptions that affect a final review
+Effective July 1, 2007, there are two exceptions that affect a final review:

 - the provision of additional reviews due to a significant deterioration in the work-related injury/disease.

-Co-operating in WT 60-month post-initial FEL determination
+Co-operating in RTW - 60-month post-initial FEL determination

 Significant deterioration after 60-month post-initial FEL determination

-The WSIB may review the FEL benefit after the 60-month post-initial FEL determination if the worker suffers a significant deterioration in his or her work-related condition.
+The WSIB may review the FEL benefit after the 60-month post-initial FEL determination if the worker suffers a significant deterioration in their work-related condition.
 When a worker sustains a secondary condition after 60 months post-initial FEL determination that is causally related to the work-related condition, this may also be considered a significant deterioration of the work-related condition for which FEL benefits may be reviewed after 60 months post-initial FEL determination, see 15-05-01, Resulting from Work-Related Disability/Impairment.

 A significant deterioration refers to a marked degree of deterioration in the work-related impairment that is demonstrated by a measurable change in objective clinical findings.

-To determine if there is evidence of a significant deterioration, the WSIB considers factors such as
+To determine if there is evidence of a significant deterioration, the WSIB considers factors such as:

 - the need for further active clinical/health care intervention to improve the worker’s condition (e.g., surgery)